samershihabi/hrms/README.md

 # How to run the CODE

-1 - clone this repo and change directory to hrms
+1 - clone this repo and change directory to hrms.

 3 - Install MariaDB locally.
 (The DB contains only 1 table called candidate_details)

 2 - type pip install -r requirements.txt in the command line to install the required dependencies.

 4 - type python app.py to start the server!

 The swagger doc contains all the required documentation and anyone can call the APIs directly through the interactive swagger doc.